1. It's a long day and a long trip with little kids.

 4. Do I have to purchase a lunch in order to attend the luncheon with my legislators?

-You are welcome to bring your own lunch, purchase a boxed lunch (sandwich) or have no lunch at all.
+You are welcome to bring your own lunch, purchase a lunch at one of the snack bars, or have no lunch at all.
 Simply use that time to sit down and talk with your legislators in a more relaxed and open setting.
 We do have a limited number of seats due to fire codes, so any empty chair is open for you to use.
 If you want to be assured that your legislator will be available at lunch, you will need to do the inviting and purchase a lunch for him.
 It is a small price to pay for your homeschool freedom.

 5. Can my children attend the Town Hall forum with me?